Blazing-Blast/Cardgame/Sun.md

 | Summon phase | Dawn        |
 | Active phase | Dawn + Noon |

-When activated: Choose one allied card.
-Its attack will be boosted by $1$, until a new target is chosen, or the Beacon is destroyed.
+At the start of your turn, pick a `Target`.
+The `Target` will be hit by the Mutagenic Ion Beam, and mutate so that its attack will be boosted by $1$.
+This lasts as long as `Target` is the target of the Beam, and the Beam lives.

 ### Spells